colinmcdonagh/distributed_fs/README.md

 * cat %file
 * cp %local_file %remote_file

+Also includes a script to launch vim and edit files transparently. (client_side/text_editor)

 TODO:
-1. caching.
-2. possibly some sort of replication.
-3. ability to version.
+1. ability to version (but not using this in edit)
-4. a good README, comments, and code quality.
+2. a good README, comments, and code quality.

+allow usage of local filenames on proxy.
+This corresponds to using versions in practice.